commercetools/commercetools-dotnet-core-sdk/README.md

 ## LINQ

-Experimental support for querying the API using LINQ is provided by the `commercetools.Sdk.Client.Linq.Api` class
+Experimental support for querying the API using LINQ is provided by the `commercetools.Sdk.Client.Linq.Extensions`

-    var query = from c in Api.Query<Category>() where c.Key == "c14"
+    var query = from c in client.Query<Category>() where c.Key == "c14"
                     select c;

-    foreach(Category c in query.WithClient(commercetoolsClient))
+    foreach(Category c in query)
     {
         var c = c.Key;
     }

+Accessing the command built using LINQ

+    var command = ((CtpQueryProvider<Category>) query.Provider).Command;